-For full IPv6 capability, you have add to the original A record the following AAAA record:
+For full IPv6 capability, you can add the following record next to the A record defined above.
+The CNAME record contains both the A & the AAAA record.

 When using email forwarding, you need to specify our MX & SPF records to allow forwarding.
 The following MX records should be added: